way76/stonemnsetup/README.md

 ***Step 2***
 * Paste the green text line on a new line in this document then Save and Close.

-`MN01 127.0.0.1:22323 7QVJhUNrHXHvYTd6sqnMbbUcY6wFwNk2BwzBBmjC7VCkEhhHZSq 015486671794606c65ace7af97e2ee2c75615daadc280cbeeea09479251c268b 1`

-* Details for this file are written below:
-* For `Alias` type something like "MN1" **don't use spaces**
-* The `Address` is the IP:port of your server (this will be in the puTTY terminal that you still have open; 206.81.12.251:13058).
-* The `PrivKey` is your masternode private key (This is also in the puTTY terminal that you have open).
-* The `TxHash` is the transaction ID/long key that you copied to the text file aka "masternode outputs".
-* The `Output Index` is the 0 or 1 that you copied to your text file.

-Click "File > Save" or ctrl+s to save then close.
 ***

 ***Step 3***
 * Re-open your local wallet.
-* Navigate to Settings > Options > Wallet tab check and make sure the "Show Masternodes Tab" is checked.
 * In wallet main window, click on the Masternodes tab "My masternodes"
 * Click start all in the masternodes tab or right click the masternode and click "Start-alias".
 ***